-The Company's operations are subject to environmental regulation in the various jurisdictions in which it operates
+The Company's operations are subject to environmental regulation in the various jurisdictions in which it operates hazardous waste.

-These regulations mandate, among other things, the maintenance of air and water quality standards and land reclamation.
-They also set forth limitations on the generation, transportation, storage and disposal of solid and hazardous waste.
 Environmental legislation is evolving in a manner which will require stricter standards and enforcement, increased fines and penalties for non-compliance, more stringent environmental assessments of proposed projects and a heightened degree of responsibility for companies and their officers, directors and employees.
 There is no assurance that future changes in environmental regulation, if any, will not adversely affect the Company's operations.